tegola-hubs/tegola-hubs.github.com/howto/spectrum.md

 ================================

 Application for a license to use band C is done by [filling in a form] and submitting it to Ofcom.
-As this is for fixed sites only you will have to provide the location of each radio (terminal), which includes client installations.
+Once they have replied and given you login details, as this is for fixed sites only you will have to provide the location of each radio (terminal), which includes client installations.
 The fee is £1/terminal/year with a minimum fee of £50.

 Summary
 =======